whitte5219/RoLight-Server-finder/README.md

 - upon opening, you will see a small draggable window on the bottom right of your screen - that is the exstention

 2.0 modes
+- the exstention has 2 modes of server searching, they both are the opposite of each other

 |  2.1 - manual
   - go to the region search tab